Something Blue (Buffy the Vampire Slayer)

 "Something Blue" is the 9th episode of season 4 of the television show Buffy the Vampire Slayer.
-Written by Tracey Forbes and directed by Nick Marck, it originally aired on November 30, 1999 on the WB network.
+Written by Tracey Forbes and directed by Nick Marck, it originally aired on November 30, 1999 on The WB.
 In "Something Blue", a spell by Willow goes awry, blinding Giles, making Xander a literal demon magnet, and causing Buffy and Spike to fall in love and get engaged.

 Plot

 Riley invites Buffy out on a picnic.
 Willow and Buffy discuss the consequences of a possible relationship with Riley, who seems "safe" and unlikely to hurt her.
 Buffy wonders if true passion requires pain and fighting.
 Later, Buffy interrogates Spike, who is chained up in Giles' bathtub, but he does not give much information.
 Willow suggests a truth spell to make Spike talk.

 Going to Oz's place, Willow finds it emptied and realizes he has had his possessions forwarded to him without getting in touch with her, crushing her last hopes of his return.
 That night at The Bronze, she opts to drown her sorrows in alcohol.
 Later, in the dorm bathroom, Willow performs a spell to let her will be granted in order to make her pain go away.
 However, her commands do not seem to work.
 When Giles drops by and asks why she did not show to help him perform the truth spell as scheduled, she admits feeling pressured to live up to high standards so soon after her break-up with Oz.
 Angry, she says that he cannot see anything, and then Giles leaves in a daze.
 Giles tries to perform the spell on Spike alone, but has difficulty reading.
 After Giles accidentally drops the key to the chains keeping Spike captive, Spike is able to escape.
 After Giles calls, Buffy goes to find Spike and once she catches him after Willow makes a sarcastic comment, she brings him back to Giles's apartment.